cloudfoundry/bosh-bootloader/docs/advanced.md

 ## <a name='director'></a>Deploy director with bosh create-env

-The overall process for deploying a bosh director with custom configuration is as follows:

-1. `bbl up` with the `--no-director` flag
-1. Use `bbl bosh-deployment-vars` and [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to create a director
-1. `bbl create-lbs` to get load balancers
-1. Use `bbl cloud-config` and bosh-cli to upload a cloud config containing VM extensions for your load balancer(s)

-**Note:** If you `bbl up --no-director`, future calls to `bbl up` will not create director.
+**Note:** If you `bbl up --no-director`, future calls to `bbl up` will not create a director.

-### GCP
+The process for deploying a bosh director with custom configuration on GCP is as follows:

 1. Create the network and firewall rules. **Important here is the ``--no-director`` flag.**